laravel/docs/scheduling.md

     Schedule::call(new DeleteRecentUsers)->daily();

-If you prefer to reserve your `routes/console.php` file for command definitions only, you may invoke the `withSchedule` method in your application's `bootstrap/app.php` file to define your scheduled tasks.
+If you prefer to reserve your `routes/console.php` file for command definitions only, you may use the `withSchedule` method in your application's `bootstrap/app.php` file to define your scheduled tasks.
 This method accepts a closure that receives an instance of the scheduler:

     use Illuminate\Console\Scheduling\Schedule;